Bashar Momin: Series overview

 Saira and Bashar convince Adil, without letting him talk to Rudaba, that Rudaba and Bashar were too involved, manipulating the fact that Buland returned to America because he had no interest in the marriage.
 Meanwhile, Rudaba emails Buland the truth that Bashar did this so that Tayyaba could marry him.
 Adil agrees to Rudaba's marriage with Bashar.
-A day before nikah, Rudaba tells her brother the truth.
+A day before the nikah, Rudaba tells her brother the truth.
 Back in the office, Adil is unable to refuse nikah in fear of Bashar's power.
-On nikah's ceremony, Buland returns after reading the email.
+At the nikah ceremony, Buland returns after reading the email.
 After nikah, Bashar forces Rudaba to tell Buland that she actually loves Bashar and keeps him as a second option in case Bashar does not marry her.
 After learning this, Buland marries Tayyaba.
 After a few months, Tayyaba is pregnant, but Rudaba's rukhsaty is being ignored.
 On Adil's suggestion, Saira talks to Bashar about Rukhsaty, who tells her that he will divorce Rudaba because he cannot marry a woman who has been in love with another man.

-Adil is infuriated when Bashar announces in a live program that he is single.
+Adil is infuriated when Bashar announces on a live program that he is single.
 He argues with Bashar who is determined to divorce Rudaba.
 Adil threatens that if Bashar divorces Rudaba, he will also divorce Saira.
 Adil leaves Saira with Bashar and moves into his father's home, saying that he will change his mind only if Bashar marries Rudaba.
 Buland learns that Rudaba had been forced, and offers Rudaba to divorce Tayyaba after delivery, and they would marry again.
 Bashar discovers their plan and decides not to divorce Rudaba.
 He says sorry to Adil and marries Rudaba.
 Back at home, Buland flies to America, leaving Tayyaba behind.
 Bashar, who is unsatisfied with the marriage, takes revenge on Rudaba and treats her harshly.
-When Rudaba learns of the Bashar's past life and the reason behind his attitude and anger she eventually falls in love with him.
+When Rudaba learns of Bashar's past life and the reason behind his attitude and anger she eventually falls in love with him.
 Meanwhile, Bashar becomes attracted to her innocence and but resists.

 On his father's anniversary, Bashar fulfills everyone's wishes.
 Rudaba also wants to ask him for something, but he refuses to listen because he thinks she will ask for a divorce.
 She asks him to give her a normal life.
 He does so, but keeps his distance from her.
 She tries to tell him that she loves him, but he does not believe her.